FatimaMHelmy/ITI_9MonthsDiploma/OPTIMIZATION_COURSE/InterviewQuestions.md

 ## Q1:Explain briefly batch gradient descent, stochastic gradient descent, and mini-batch gradient descent? and what are the pros and cons for each of them?

-### **Gradient descent** is a generic optimization algorithm cable for finding optimal solutions to a wide range of problems.
+### **Gradient descent**
+Gradient descent is a generic optimization algorithm cable for finding optimal solutions to a wide range of problems.
 The general idea of gradient descent is to tweak parameters iteratively in order to minimize a cost function.

 Batch Gradient Descent: In Batch Gradient descent the whole training data is used to minimize the loss function by taking a step towards the nearest minimum by calculating the gradient (the direction of descent)